Xilinx/Vitis-HLS-Introductory-Examples/Misc/fft/readme.md

 run_hls.tcl : script to run synthesis, simulation and export IP

+run.py	    : script to run csimulation, csynthesis and cosimulation using vitis

 README      : a small readme file which refers to this readme.md

 Running the Example